Linuxfabrik/monitoring-plugins/check-plugins/example/README.md

                         Any english title matching this python regex will be ignored (repeating).
 Example: '(?i)linuxfabrik' for a
                         case-insensitive search for "linuxfabrik".
+  --module MODULE       "modulename" to check (startswith), for example
+                        `--module json --module mbstring` (repeating) --name NAME           Only check items with this name (repeating).
+If not specified, all items are checked.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
   --token TOKEN         Software API token